Written by Aaron Munz | Edited By Walter Pacheco | Last Update: November 27, 2024

 Top Asbestos Supplier Blames Navy for Exposure

-In July 1983, the Johns Manville Corporation accused the Navy of allowing “gross exposure to asbestos fibers” to occur in its shipyards, referring to a classified 1944 health survey conducted at Navy contractor Bath Ironworks showing asbestos was 10 times the recommended safety level.
-A company lawyer claimed the Navy bought asbestos from Africa and then profited from its sale to Johns Manville.
+In July 1983, the Johns Manville Corporation accused the Navy of allowing “gross exposure to asbestos fibers” in its shipyards.
+It cited a classified 1944 health survey at Navy contractor Bath Ironworks, which found asbestos at 10 times the safe level.
+A company lawyer claimed the Navy bought asbestos from Africa.
+It then sold it to Johns Manville for a profit.

-At the time of these allegations, the company was preparing to sue the U.S. government for approximately $1 million to recover damages paid to settle asbestos lawsuits.
-Johns Manville faced 20,000 lawsuits from people seeking nearly $40 billion in damages.
+At the time of these allegations, the company was preparing to sue the U.S. government for $1 million.
+This was to recover damages paid to settle asbestos lawsuits.
+Johns Manville faced 20,000 lawsuits seeking nearly $40 billion in damages.

 Navy Veterans File Claims Against Asbestos Manufacturers

 In addition to applying for VA benefits, many Navy veterans and former shipyard workers have turned to mesothelioma lawsuits to recover the costs associated with diagnosing an asbestos-related disease.
-Though the government cannot be held responsible for asbestos exposure, negligent manufacturers of asbestos-containing products often can.
+The government cannot be responsible for asbestos exposure.
+But negligent manufacturers of asbestos-containing products often can be.

-According to a 2003 article published in The Wall Street Journal, claims filed by veterans exposed in military and shipyard construction made up 26% of cases of mesothelioma, 16% of lung cancer cases and 13% of disabling lung disease cases.
+A 2003 Wall Street Journal article said veterans’ claims made up 26% of mesothelioma cases, 16% of lung cancer cases and 13% of disabling lung disease cases.
+These claims were for exposure in military and shipyard construction.

 • A Washington state jury awarded $4.25 million in 2019 to former shipyard worker Douglas Everson and his wife.
-The couple claimed Everson’s mesothelioma was the result of occupational asbestos exposure.
+The couple claimed Everson’s mesothelioma was from asbestos exposure at work.
 He worked as a marine electrician in the 1970s at a Lockheed shipyard on Harbor Island in Washington.

-• A former Virginia shipfitter was awarded $25 million in 2011 from a lawsuit against ExxonMobil after he developed mesothelioma.
-While working at Newport News Shipbuilding and aboard 17 Exxon commercial oil tankers throughout the 1960s and ’70s, Bert Minton was exposed to dangerous levels of asbestos.
-He claimed Exxon knew of the mineral’s health risks but failed to adequately warn or protect shipyard workers and crew members.
+• A former Virginia shipfitter won $25 million in 2011 from a lawsuit against ExxonMobil after he developed mesothelioma.
+While working at Newport News Shipbuilding and 17 Exxon oil tankers in the 1960s and ’70s, dangerous levels of asbestos exposed Bert Minton.
+He claimed Exxon knew of the mineral’s health risks.
+It failed to warn or protect shipyard workers and crew members.
 Exxon’s neglect resulted in one of the largest jury verdicts given in Virginia.

 • Similarly, the family of a career naval machinist who died of mesothelioma in 2006 was awarded $5.2 million after it was determined that Foster Wheeler Corp., a New Jersey engineering and construction firm, did not disclose asbestos risks.
 Richard Walmach spent most of his 37-year career at the Puget Sound Naval Shipyard in Washington.
-There, Walmach was required to remove asbestos insulation from boilers made by Foster Wheeler, which also supplied the Navy with steam generators and other power equipment.
+There, Walmach had to remove asbestos insulation from Foster Wheeler’s boilers.
+They also supplied the Navy with steam generators and other power equipment.

-Shipyard workers who believe they may have been exposed to asbestos should tell their doctors and request health screenings for asbestos-related illnesses.
+Shipyard workers who suspect asbestos exposure should tell their doctors and request tests for asbestos-related illnesses.
 Documenting your asbestos exposure history in case you develop a condition is also wise.

-If you have legal questions about accessing compensation, it is best to speak with an expert mesothelioma attorney to understand your options based on your diagnosis and exposure history.
+If you have legal questions about compensation, consult a mesothelioma attorney.
+They can advise you on your options based on your diagnosis and exposure history.

 When did shipyards ban asbestos?

-There is no ban on asbestos in shipyards in the U.S. The U.S. Environmental Protection Agency attempted to enact a full ban on all asbestos products for any application in 1989, but it was turned into a partial ban that included only six products.
+Asbestos is not banned in U.S. shipyards.
+In 1989, the U.S. Environmental Protection Agency tried to ban all asbestos products.
+It became a partial ban that included only six products.

 Why do shipyards have asbestos?

 Asbestos was used to build ships because it is naturally resistant to saltwater corrosion and effective at preventing fires on vessels.
-Asbestos insulation was also used on shipyard equipment, and asbestos sheets were used as an affordable option to construct shipyard buildings.
+Asbestos insulation was used on shipyard equipment.
+Asbestos sheets were a cheap way to build shipyard buildings.

 Do shipyards still use asbestos?

-It is possible that shipyards may be actively importing asbestos gaskets or brakes, but this information is not currently available to the public and no U.S. agency is required to track asbestos imports.
+Shipyards may be importing asbestos gaskets or brakes.
+But this information is not public.
+No U.S. agency is required to track asbestos imports.
 It is not likely that shipyards have imported asbestos products in recent years.

 Recommended Reading